gagansaimbi/TicTacToeReact/README.md

-# Getting Started with Create React App
+# Interactive Tic Tac Toe game - React App

 This Tic tac toe game project was created using React and Bootstrap.